wechto/paper/README.md

 Generalizable Episodic Memory: We propose Generalizable Episodic Memory (GEM), which effectively organizes the state-action values of episodic memory in a generalizable manner and supports implicit planning on memorized trajectories.

+:curly_loop: [Generalized Proximal Policy Optimization with Sample Reuse](https://openreview.net/pdf?id=in_RVSTqYxK) :+1: :fire: :volcano:

+GePPO: We combine the theoretically supported stability benefits of on-policy algorithms with the sample efficiency of off-policy algorithms.
+We develop policy improvement guarantees that are suitable for the off-policy setting, and connect these bounds to the clipping mechanism used in Proximal Policy Optimization.

 :curly_loop: [Zeroth-Order Supervised Policy Improvement](https://arxiv.org/pdf/2006.06600.pdf) :fire: :fire:  ​